TalaoDAO/oidc4vc-server/docs/source/api.rst

 This flow allows your company to access functionalities previously authorized by users (as referent and/or partner) and to manage your own company identity.

-to manage other person Identity :
+to manage Identities :

+*   https://talao.co/api/v1/create_person_identity : to create an identity for a person (with partnership setup)
+*   https://talao.co/api/v1/create_company_identity : to create an identity for a company (with parnership setup)
+*   https://talao.co/api/v1/get_status : to get its own referent/partner status with an identity

+*   https://talao.co/api/v1/update_company_identity : to update a company identity after your company has been appointed as partner
+*   https://talao.co/api/v1/get_certificate_list : to get the list of all agreement/reference certificates of a company after your company has been appointed as partner
+*   https://talao.co/api/v1/get_certificate : to get the certificate data fater your company has been appointed as partner

+to issue certificates to others :

 *   https://talao.co/api/v1/issue_experience : to issue experience certificates to a person after your company has been appointed as a referent
 *   https://talao.co/api/v1/issue_skill : to issue skill certificates to a person after your company has been appointed as a referent
 *   https://talao.co/api/v1/issue_recommendation : to issue recommendation certificates to a person after your company has been appointed as a referent
-*   https://talao.co/api/v1/create_person_identity : to create an identity for a person

-to manage other company Identity :

-*   https://talao.co/api/v1/create_company_identity : to create an identity for a company
-*   https://talao.co/api/v1/issue_agreement : to issue agreement certificates to a company after your company has been appointed as a referent
+*   https://talao.co/api/v1/issue_agreement : to issue agreement certificates to a company after your own company has been appointed as a referent
 *   https://talao.co/api/v1/issue_reference : to issue reference certificates to a person after your company has been appointed as a referent

 to manage your own Identity :

 *   https://talao.co/api/v1/client_identity_management : to add/remove a referent to your company's referent list or to request/reject a partnership
-*   https://talao.co/api/v1/get_status : to get referent and partner status with a user

 Using the Client Credentials Flow is straightforward - simply issue an HTTP GET against the token endpoint with both your client_id and client_secret set appropriately to get the Access Token :